wesbos/React-For-Beginners-Starter-Files/readme.md

 2. Delete the "node_modules" folder located within the "catch-of-the-day" folder.
 3. Execute `npm install` once more.

+**Note 2** - One dependency is gprc-node, which has to be &gt;= version 1.20.2 to use node version 12+; The grpc-node version used in this tutorial, however, is 1.16.1.
+Therefore, you must use a node major version 11 or earlier to set up and work with the catch-of-the-day project.
+We recommend using <a href="https://github.com/nvm-sh/nvm">nvm</a> to manage your node versions.
+On OSX, you also can `brew install node@10` instead of installing the latest version of node.

 `cd` into `catch-of-the-day` and follow along with the videos

 Each numbered folder in `stepped-solutions` contains the files for the beginning of each correspondingly numbered video, should you need them.
 So, if you need any code, pull the appropriate file into your `catch-of-the-day` folder.